r-charan27/r-charan27/README.md

 - 🖥️ Deep Learning and Computer Vision
 - 🌐 Web Technologies and Application Development

-I love applying technology to solve real-world problems and constantly seek to improve my skills in data science, programming, and system design.
+I love applying technology to solve real-world problems and constantly seek to improve my skills in m.l, data science, programming, and system design.

 ---